Basic example

 nominal_capacity = 10077997

-nominal_value = nominal_capacity / 6
+nominal_capacity = nominal_capacity / 6

-battery_storage = solver_components.GenericStorage(
+battery_storage = components.GenericStorage(

 outputs={